andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 The application is complex enough to warrant thinking ahead about architecture before entering the implementation phase.

 ## Architecture
 We have two obvious interfaced systems: the browser DOM and the API server with a series of endpoints.
 We have to handle authentication, so we will add a third interfaced systems (local storage) to keep track of a user session.
-Authentication state does not belong to application state as its life span is greater than the application's.
+Authentication state does not belong to application state as its life span is greater than that of the application state.

 The whole application will be handled with a single state machine.
 The Kingly architecture will be used, separating commands from command execution.
-API commands will be gather in a domain module with all the allowed domain operations (typically CRUD operations on domain objects -- articles, comments, etc.).
+API commands will be gathered in a domain module with all the allowed domain operations (typically CRUD operations on domain objects -- articles, comments, etc.).

 This leads us to the following architecture: